grisha/mod_python/Doc/pythonapi.rst

    -1, keep reading until the socket is closed from the other end (This is known as ``EXHAUSTIVE`` mode in the http server code).

-   This method should only be used inside \emph{Connection Handlers}.
+   This method should only be used inside *Connection Handlers*.

    .. note::